woogles-io/liwords-static/content/posts/2026-07-26-dealing-with-the-tournament-from-hell.md

 **Day 2**

 Day 2 was, somehow, even worse.
 I do not remember many details of the earlier games, but in one game, I had my opponents rack wrong by one tile (I thought it was AINORSY but it was AEINORS) which gave him an out bingo to win.
+I missed an out bingo in one game where I had to make A(WASH) in the process.
 In my loss against Mark, I, for the first time in this event, lost a turn, however this was at the end and more a result of frustration than anything else.
 In my last game, my opponent had both blanks and played I believe five high probability bingos.

 ![](/images/uploads/Screenshot%202026-07-25%20at%206.56.15%20PM.png)